U.S. banks deploy AI to monitor customers, workers amid tech backlash

 A Midwestern credit union last year tested facial recognition for client identification at four locations before pausing over cost concerns, a source said.

-While Chase developed custom computer vision in-house using components from Google, IBM Watson and Amazon Web Services, it also considered fully built systems from software startups AnyVision and Vintra, people including Bhandar said.
+While Chase developed custom computer vision in-house using components from Google (GOOGL.O), IBM Watson (IBM.N) and Amazon Web Services, it also considered fully built systems from software startups AnyVision and Vintra, people including Bhandar said.
 AnyVision declined to comment, and Vintra did not respond to requests for comment.

 Chase said it ultimately chose a different vendor, which it declined to name, out of 11 options considered and began testing that company's technology at a handful of Ohio locations last October.
 The effort aims to identify transaction times, how many people leave because of long queues and which activities are occupying workers.